 This Privacy Notice applies to Barings LLC, its global subsidiaries, including Barings Multifamily Capital LLC and its affiliates, and certain affiliates of Barings LLC (collectively “we”, “our” or “Barings”).
-We appreciate the importance of protecting your personal and financial information and this Privacy Notice is provided to help you understand what information we gather about you, what we use it for, and with whom we share that information.
+We appreciate the importance of protecting your personal and financial information and this Privacy Notice is provided to help you understand what information we gather about you, from whom we may obtain information about you, what we use it for, and with whom we share that information.

 Barings entities (each the “Manager”) are providers of investment advice to advisory account clients (an “advisory account”) including the management of collective investment vehicles and investment funds (each the “Fund”).
 Where applicable, the Manager or the Fund will collect and process the Personal Information of clients, registered shareholders or unitholders, applicants for shares or units, beneficial owners of registered shareholders or unitholders , personal representatives, directors, officers, employees, agents, trustees and / or authorized signatories of registered shareholders or unitholders and applicants for shares or units (being natural persons) (“Individuals”) and other information relating to the dealings of Individuals with the Fund or relevant advisory account and / or service providers of the Manager or the Fund.